pyglet/pyglet/doc/programming_guide/windowing.rst

 ^^^^^^^^^^^^

 Non-fullscreen windows can be created in one of six styles: default, dialog, tool, borderless, transparent, or overlay.
-Transparent and overlay windows are only implemented for Windows, not Mac OS X. Examples of the appearances of each of these styles under Windows and Mac OS X 13.2 are shown below.
+Transparent and overlay windows both set a transparent framebuffer if the graphics card and windowing system both allow it.

     .. list-table::
         :header-rows: 1